2TimesDo/FidgetSpinner/README.md

 ![Connection Diagram](img/connecting.png)

 Note This is how our led and detector looked.
 Both the IR LED and the Detector need power so hopefully yours each have a red and black wire.
+- Each of the two black wires goes to any of the Arduino **GND** connections.
-The black wires go to Arduino **GND** connections while the red from the detector goes to **5v** and the red from the IR LED goes to either **5v** or **3.3v** The 'other' colour wire from the detector (ours was yellow) goes to **digital pin 2**.
+- The red wire from the detector goes to **5v**
+- The red wire from the IR LED goes to either **5v** or **3.3v**
+- The 'other' colour wire from the detector (ours was yellow) goes to **digital pin 2**.

 There's a good guide to this by the folks at Adafruit : [ir-breakbeam-sensors](https://learn.adafruit.com/ir-breakbeam-sensors)